Visitors Guide. (Feel free to use all content with credit to VisitNorman. For hi-res photo requests, contact Stefanie Brickman, email@example.com.)

 While in Norman, you must:

 Visit the Switzer Center (201 W. Lindsey St.) and Heisman Park (across from Memorial Stadium on Jenkins Avenue).
-Open weekdays 9 a.m. to 5 p.m., the Switzer Center houses the Oklahoma Sooner football team's seven national championship, 12 Big XII conference championship and five (soon to be six) Heisman trophies along with trophies from the Rose, Sugar, Orange, Cotton and Fiesta Bowls, conference championship rings, Joe Washington's silver shoes and other collectibles.
+Open weekdays 9 a.m. to 5 p.m., the Switzer Center houses the Oklahoma Sooner football team's seven national championships, 12 Big XII conference championship and five (soon to be seven) Heisman trophies along with trophies from the Rose, Sugar, Orange, Cotton and Fiesta Bowls, conference championship rings, Joe Washington's silver shoes and other collectibles.
 Admission is free and entrance is at the south end of the Gaylord Family Memorial Stadium.
 Parking is available in the Asp Ave. parking garage.

 Five of the Sooners who have won the Heisman Trophy have statues along Jenkins Avenue across from the east side of the stadium: Billy Vessels, Steve Owens, Billy Sims, Jason White and Sam Bradford.
-Statues of Baker Mayfield and Kyler Murray have not been added.
+Statues of Baker Mayfield and Kyler Murray have not yet been added.

 Read the OU football scoreboards (schedules with results) dating back to 1947 at The Mont, and try a Sooner Swirl with chips and queso dip as you peruse them.
 The Mont is located at the corner of Boyd Street and Classen Ave., just past the railroad tracks.